-In a device that consumes electricity, the anode is the charged positive electrode.
+In a device that consumes electricity, the anode is the charged negative electrode.
 Such devices include diodes, electrolytic cells in hydrogen production, and secondary battery cells in recharging batteries.
 However, in a device that produces power, the anode is the negative terminal, due to the flow of electrons being reversed.
 Such devices include electrolytic cells in hydrogen production, vacuum tubes, cathode ray tubes, oscilloscopes and primary battery cells (this includes all non-rechargeable batteries).

 Demonstration of cathode and anode in a battery: